AbhayKaushik/AbhayKaushik.github.io/_posts/2019-08-11-reading-pym-day3.markdown

      * a _allows appending on the file_

    - File handling is a tough business to handle in code.Make sure you take precautions, i.e., close files after their work is done, read and write on files of known size.
 Your main memory will thank you for it.
 In case the file is too big, just read it line by line :)

+   - Now to help you a bit in file handing, we have `open with ('filpath','mode') as filename:` method to the rescue.
+This ensures that the file closes in case you forget to.

 + # Error Handling
    Errors can come any time.
 While testing, and even after deployment.
 You must now how to handle errors.